An MRCP scan is a scan that uses magnetic resonance imaging to produce pictures of your liver, bile ducts, gallbladder and pancreas.

 - The receiving device transmits the signals to a computer.
 The computer creates a picture based on the radio signals emitted from the body.

-An MRCP is carried out in an MRI scanner.
+An MRCP scan is carried out in an MRI scanner.
 The MRI scanner is like a tunnel about 1.5 metres long surrounded by a large circular magnet.
 You lie on a couch which then slides into the scanner.
-A 'receiving device', like an aerial, is placed behind, or around, the part of the body being examined.
+A receiving device, like an aerial, is placed behind, or around, the part of the body being examined.
 This detects the tiny radio signals emitted from your body.
-When each 'picture' is being taken you need to keep still for a few minutes, otherwise the scan picture may be blurred.
+When each picture is being taken you need to keep still for a few minutes, otherwise the scan picture may be blurred.

-What should I do to prepare for an MRCP?
+What should I do to prepare for an MRCP scan?

 Usually very little.
 Your local hospital should give you information about what is required before you come for the scan.
 Because an MRCP involves the use of an MRI scanner there are certain safety procedures involved.
+Before your procedure, the person carrying out your scan (the radiographer) will ask you a number of questions for your safety.
 The MRI scanner uses an extremely strong magnet, so people with certain types of medical implant cannot be scanned.
 This is because the magnet can potentially move medical devices with metal in them, or affect their function.

 You should tell the radiographer if you have any of the following: